girlscript/winter-of-contributing/C_CPP/Competitive Programming/Matrix_exponentiation.md

 Similarly,
 Fib(n)=Tn-1*Fib(1)

-The only thing which is left for us to perform is calculating Tn-1 efficiently.For calculating TN-1, we can use Binary Exponentiation to solve it in O(Log(N)) time.
+The only thing which is left for us and have to do in adition  to perform is calculating Tn-1 efficiently.For calculating TN-1, we can use Binary Exponentiation to solve it in O(Log(N)) time.

 Sample test code for Nth Fibonacci Series using Matrix Exponentiation: